-TYPE OF AID DEADLINE Pell Grant, Cal Grant, loans Financial aid applications and all required documents must be submitted to the Financial Aid Office prior to the end of the enrollment period.
-To be considered for Cal Grant, the FAFSA or CADAA must be submitted no later than March 2 for the subsequent award year.
+TYPE OF AID DEADLINE Financial aid applications and all required documents must be submit- ted to the Financial Aid Office prior to the end of the enrollment period.
+Pell Grant, Cal Grant, Ioans To be considered for Cal Grant, the FAFSA or CADAA must be sub- mitted no later than March 2 for the subsequent award year.
 Students planning to attend a community college have a secondary deadline of September 2 to apply for Cal Grant.
-California College Promise Grant Federal Work Study and FSEOG Submit a FAFSA application by May 1 and have a completed file by June 1
+California College Promise Grant June 30 of the award year Federal Work Study and FSEOG Submit a FAFSA application by May 1 and have a completed file by June 1